LoyaltyNZ/hoodoo/docs/api_specification/README.md

 The optional `authorised_identities` entry in the `scoping` section of the Caller resource describes an _identity map_ used by the implementation of the [`X-Assume-Identity-Of`](#http_x_assume_identity_of) secured HTTP header.
 This header lets an API caller specify an alternative identity for use in that one call.
 The key/value pairs expressed in the HTTP header's value are validated against the identity map.

-The identity map operates on a whitelist basis.
+The identity map operates on a whitelist basis, with wildcard support through character `*`.
 Given that the associated HTTP header's aim is to change key/value pairs inside the session identity, the map specifies the keys you can specify and provides lists of the values permitted for those keys.
 The map can be deeply nested, so that particular values of particular keys may in turn allow only particular other values of other keys.

 Due to the arbitrary potential key and value contents of the map given the generic use of identity information is up to the implementation of the Caller and Session resources and the meaning therein is API domain-specific, there is no formalised Type defined for the identity map; it is best described by example.